 Early Child Early Intervention

-Biala-Stride Early Childhood Early Intervention is a multi disciplinary team here to assist you and your child with developmental delay or disability.
+Early Childhood Early Intervention is here to help you and your child with developmental delay or disability.

 Early Childhood Early Intervention (ECEI) is a program for children under the age of 7 with an NDIS Plan.